gostatit/statit_py/README.md

 data = api.getSerie('SERIE-ID')
 ```

-Alongside with the remaining `PUT`, `UPDATE` and `BATCHPUT` actions, they are also available in standard JSON request format:
+Alongside with the remaining `PUT`, `UPDATE` and all their respective `batch`  actions, they are also available in standard JSON request format:

 ```py
 api.putSerieJSON({